Tim Sparv: Greuther Fürth

 In May 2013 Sparv signed a three-year contract with Greuther Fürth.
 He made his 2.
 Bundesliga debut on 21 July 2013 in a match against Arminia Bielefeld.
 He scored his first and only league goal for the club on 30 September 2013 in a 4–0 victory over Dynamo Dresden.
 The goal was the last of the game and came in the 86th minute.

 FC Midtjylland

 On 3 July 2014, Tim Sparv signed a four-year contract with Danish Superliga side FC Midtjylland.
 On 20 August 2015, he scored against former club Southampton in the 2015–16 Europa League play-off first leg, which ended in a 1–1 draw.
 He also started the second leg in Denmark which Midtjylland won, to secure the Danish club a place in the group stage and send Southampton out of the competition.

-AEL FC
+AEL

 On 26 August 2020, Sparv signed a two-year contract with Greek Super League club AEL.
 On 14 May 2021, there was an official announcement about the termination of the player's contract by mutual agreement.